 Let’s get the basics out of the way, and quickly define Amazon Music for those who have been under a rock (don’t worry, no hard feelings).

-Amazon’s music player gives it’s competitors a run for their money in regards to listening options.
+Amazon’s music player gives its competitors a run for their money in regard to listening options.
 Amazon Music download is available on your phone, tablet, Android, Echo Dot, IOS and Web – so, it’s pretty versatile.
 Amazon Music apps also work with Google’s Android Auto or Apple’s CarPlay, so you can listen to your favourite tracks when driving.

 Wondering ‘how much is Amazon Music Unlimited’ and what more you get?
 We’ve got you covered below: